wkwan/ScrimBrain/scrimbrain-paper-chatgpt.md

 # RESPONSE

-## Title: Reinforcement Learning for Fortnite: Experiments with Scrimbrain
+## Title: Reinforcement Learning for Fortnite: Experiments with ScrimBrain

 ### Authors:

 ### Abstract
-This paper explores the application of reinforcement learning to train AI agents in Fortnite using the Scrimbrain codebase.
-We conduct several experiments to automate playtesting for game developers and competitive gamers.
+This paper explores the application of reinforcement learning to train AI agents in Fortnite using the ScrimBrain codebase.
+We conduct several experiments as a first step towards using reinforcement learning for automated playtesting and esports practice tools.
 The results demonstrate the challenges and potential of reinforcement learning in dynamic game environments.

 ### 1. Introduction
 #### Literature Review
 Reinforcement learning (RL) has been a prominent method in training AI agents for games.
-Notable successes include DeepMind's AlphaGo and OpenAI's Dota 2 bots, which have surpassed human experts.
+Notable successes include DeepMind's AlphaGo and OpenAI's Dota 2 bots, which have defeated top pros.
 However, practical tools for game developers and competitive gamers remain limited.
-This paper aims to bridge this gap by utilizing the Scrimbrain codebase to train AI agents for Fortnite, a complex and popular battle royale game.
+This paper aims to bridge this gap by utilizing the ScrimBrain codebase to train AI agents for Fortnite, a complex and popular battle royale game.

 ### 2. Methodology
 #### Approach
-Our approach involves training neural networks to play Fortnite by using real-time screen capture and reinforcement learning techniques.
+Our approach involves training neural networks to play Fortnite by using real-time screen capture, Windows input simulation, and reinforcement learning techniques.
 We hypothesize that AI can be effectively trained to perform specific in-game tasks, despite the complexities of the game environment.

 #### Hypothesis
 We hypothesize that:
 1. AI can learn to perform basic actions in Fortnite through reinforcement learning.
 2. Simplifying the action space will improve learning efficiency.
-3. Using image recognition for audio cues will enhance AI performance.
+3. A carefully written reward function is criticial for learning.

 ### 3. Experiments
 #### Experimental Setup
-The experiments were conducted using the Scrimbrain codebase.
-The initial setup involved two neural networks fighting each other in a simplified Fortnite environment with disabled building mechanics.
+The experiments were conducted using the ScrimBrain codebase.
 The experiments aimed to:
 1. Train AI agents to maximize their survival and combat effectiveness.
 2. Evaluate the impact of various reward functions and training configurations.

 #### Experiment 1: Initial Training
 - **Objective**: Train AI agents in a simplified environment.
-- **Setup**: Two AI agents with infinite ammo, no building mechanics, fighting in a small box with 1 HP each.
+- **Setup**: The initial setup involved 2 neural networks fighting each other in a simplified Fortnite environment with disabled building mechanics.
+The AI agents had infinite ammo and fought in a small box with 1 HP each.
-- **Outcome**: The AI agents learned to hug walls but showed poor aiming capabilities.
+- **Outcome**: The AI agents learned to hug walls and corners but showed poor aiming capabilities.

 #### Experiment 2: Facing the Enemy
 - **Objective**: Improve AI aiming by rewarding facing the enemy.
-- **Setup**: Used YOLO object detection to reward facing the opponent.
+- **Setup**: Same as Experiment 1, but also used YOLO object detection to reward facing the opponent.
 - **Outcome**: No significant improvement in AI performance.

-#### Experiment 3: Simplified Action Space
+#### Experiment 3: Simplify Action Space and Only Use 1 Neural Network
-- **Objective**: Simplify the action space to improve learning.
+- **Objective**: Simplify the action space to make learning easier.
+Instead of using 2 neural networks (which requires 2 PC's because Fortnite anti-cheat prevents a single PC from running 2 instances of Fortnite), use a signle neural network and have them fight against the built-in Fortnite bot.
 - **Setup**: AI can only pivot horizontally, jump, crouch, and shoot.
 Used image detection for audio cues.
-- **Outcome**: Slight improvement, but AI still struggled.
+- **Outcome**: Slight improvement, but AI still didn't show clear clear signs of learning.

 #### Experiment 4: Running to a Target
 - **Objective**: Train AI to run towards a target.
 - **Setup**: AI moves forward continuously and can only look left, right, or straight.
-Used DQN algorithm.
+Used DQN algorithm which has been shown to be more sample efficient.
 - **Outcome**: Successful training, with AI learning to reach targets efficiently.

 ### 4. Results